 Zstandard’s Journey to the Web

 Initially, Zstandard gained traction in areas outside the web technology, particularly in database compression and internal data processing at large tech companies.
+Its efficiency and speed quickly garnered attention, leading to its wider adoption in various software and systems.
 Linux adopted it as a compression method for filesystems like btrfs or squashfs.

 So now, that we know how zstd works and that is should be more common soon, let’s look at the numbers.